ahills60/Thesis-Template/README.md

 * `lineno` to print line numbers throughout the document.
 * `smallcaptions` to use ```\small``` font size for captions declared with ```\caption{}```.
 * `twoside` for double sided printing (this will adjust the margins accordingly).
 * `texglossaries` for using TeX-based construction of glossaries instead of `makeindex`.
+* `unsrt` to order bibliography by appearance in text

 ### Font support
 The following fonts are supported and can be enabled using the corresponding `documentclass` option: